CHP officer, gunman dead in shootout near freeway: report

 Assemblywoman Melissa Melendez, R-Lake Elsinore, tweeted, “Please say some prayers for the CHP officers involved, according to the report.

 The Times reported that two additional officers were injured in the shooting.
-Their conditions were not immediately known,
+Their conditions were not immediately known.

+Fox News' Edmund DeMarche and the Associated Press contributed to this report.